Everything you need to know...

 † If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

-Our tuition fee for international postgraduate research students starting full-time study in 2020/21 is £12,875 per year.
+Our tuition fee for International/EU postgraduate research students starting full-time study in 2021/22 is £14,460 per year.

 Doctoral student loans